andrenevesgomes/multi-file-creator/README.md

 - **Quick File Creation:**
   Create multiple files simultaneously by simply entering their names separated by commas (e.g., `main.bicep, secret.bicep`).

+- **Context-Aware Targeting:**
+  By default, files are created in your workspace root.
+However, if you right-click on a folder in the Explorer, the extension will remember that folder as the target.
+You can then use the hotkey or Command Palette to create files in the previously selected folder—even if you don't explicitly pass a folder again.

 - **Customizable Hotkey:**
   Launch the file creation command using the default hotkey `Ctrl+Alt+N` (or customize it as needed).

 - **Seamless Integration:**
-  Use the command palette or your hotkey to instantly generate files in your active workspace.
+  Use the command palette, hotkey, or right-click context menu to generate files exactly where you need them.

 - **Minimal Setup:**
   No complex configuration required—just install and use.